gentoorax/docker-bitcoin-wallet/README.md

 # Unofficial Bitcoin core wallet GUI for docker

 Unofficial [bitcoin core](http://www.bitcoincore.org/) wallet GUI docker image to be run standalone or inside a browser window using [Xpra](https://www.xpra.org/).
+The project is now maintained by Christopher Law and published through GitHub Container Registry as `ghcr.io/gentoorax/docker-bitcoin-wallet`.

 Having the wallet available as docker container has some advantages like: